 Labradoodle vs. Goldendoodle Cost

-Since doodles are designer breeds, a breeder creates the pairing and sells them to potential pet families.
+Although they're technically a mixed breed, doodles are one of the more expensive dog breeds.
 On average, a labradoodle will cost $1,500 to $3,000, while a goldendoodle puppy runs between $1,000 to $2,500.
 These pups can cost quite a bit more depending on their lineage, location, and the specific breeder.
 Some goldendoodles can cost up to $8,000 and as low as $500, while the ever-popular labradoodle can be upward of $5,000 for highly desirable colors and bloodlines.

 Of course, buying through a breeder is not the only option for a labradoodle or goldendoodle.
 Potential owners can check animal shelters and pet rescues for the mixes, which are unfortunately frequently surrendered by unprepared pet parents, and the cost will be as little as a few hundred dollars.